A commercial loan can be used to fund essential business purchases.

 You can expect higher interest rates with a commercial property loan compared to a residential property loan.
 You may also need to pay a higher deposit, around 30%.
 These details vary between loans and lenders.

-• Commercial vehicles – trucks, trains, boats, planes, delivery vans, cars
+• Purchasing commercial vehicles – trucks, trains, boats, planes, delivery vans, cars

-• Commercial property loans – warehouses, office spaces, shops, hotels, farms
+• Acquiring a new site to expand business operations – warehouses, office spaces, shops, hotels, farms

-• Specialist equipment – medical equipment, engravers, 3D printers, machinery, construction equipment
+• Obtaining specialist equipment – medical equipment, engravers, 3D printers, machinery, construction equipment

 Different types of commercial loans